Hair transplants for women are booming. Their success rate is complicated

 Kiss first enquired about a transplant in 2011 after researching options for her boyfriend, but multiple surgeons rejected her purely because of her gender.
 “It wasn’t available at all,” she recalled.
 Eleven years, $3,400, and one determined physician later, she finally secured approval.

-In 2022 she flew to Turkiye, where 2,500 follicles were implanted across her hairline and temples using Sapphire FUE.
-The recovery was swift — dinner out 24 hours after surgery and off pain medication within a day — but Kiss stresses that every female patient’s result depends on the root cause of their loss.
+In 2022 she flew to Turkiye, where 2,500 follicles were implanted across her hairline and temples using FUE, a technique that removes follicular units directly from a donor area of the scalp.
+The recovery was swift — she was easing off pain medication within 24 hours — but Kiss stresses that every female patient’s result depends on the root cause of their loss.

-London-based transplant surgeon Dr. Greg Williams treats women experiencing traction alopecia from tight hairstyles, those transitioning genders, and cis women fighting genetic thinning.
-Yet he warns that hormone shifts, pregnancy, stress, post-lactation changes, and nutrition mean female hair loss “can worsen over time if not stabilised.”
+London-based transplant surgeon Dr. Greg Williams treats women experiencing traction alopecia from tight hairstyles, transgender women seeking a lower and more feminine hairline, and cis women fighting genetic thinning.
+Yet he warns that hormone shifts, pregnancy, post-lactation changes, stress, illness, and nutrition can affect women’s hair more unpredictably than men’s.

 Thirty-two-year-old Ayca Bozok from Germany remembers her hair thinning at 15 while she was still in secondary school.
 Losing hair while forming an identity felt brutal: “You’re just developing as a female,” she said.
 “You just have your looks.
 You don’t even have an academic status.”